darkautism/lfqueue/README.md

 - Compile on MACOS ( **I do not have MAC, need somebody help!!** )
 - Compile in kernel module.
+- Use lock-free memory manager. (free is very slow in windows)

 ## Example